Abra River

 The Abra River, also called Lagben River, is the seventh largest river system in the Philippines in terms of watershed size.
-It has an estimated drainage area of 5125 km2 and a length of 179 km from its source in the vicinity of Mount Data in Benguet province.
+It has an estimated drainage area of 5125 km2 and a length of 179 km from its source near Mount Data in Benguet province.

+History

+In 1823, an Augustinian priest, Fr.
+Bernardo Lago arrived on the town of Pidigan, where he built a church and a rectory atop a hill near the river, marking the official start of Catholicism in Abra.

+In 2022, the Abra River Fault, which runs along the river, triggered a magnitude 7.0 earthquake in Abra.

 Geography

 The Abra originates in the southern section of Mount Data.
 It descends westward to Cervantes, Ilocos Sur, and flows into Abra.
 At a point near the municipality of Dolores, it is joined by the Tineg River, which originates in the uplands of Abra.

+There are also other small rivers like the Binongan River, Ikmin River, and other rivers connecting to Abra River.

 Crossings

 This is listed from mouth to source.